UMAprotocol/UMIPs/UMIPs/umip-152.md

 2. The rules can be changed by a Snapshot vote where more than 50% of the token supply votes to change the rules.
 ```

-As it turns out, the Magicland treasurer is revealed to be a serial scam artist and proposes to move 10,000 ETH from the Magicland treasury to Tornado Cash through their own wallet address.
+As it turns out, the Magicland treasurer is revealed to be a serial scam artist and proposes to move 10,000 ETH from the Magicland treasury to a smart contract wallet they controlled and then to Tornado Cash.

 DAO members, understandably concerned, dispute that proposal, and more than 50% of the token supply votes on Snapshot to change to new rules: